piccassol/solana-pipkit/README.md

 **solana-pipkit** is a Rust utility crate designed to streamline common tasks in **Solana program and client development**.
 It focuses on ergonomics, safety, and reusable patterns for production-grade Solana workflows.

+As of version **2.0.0**, solana-pipkit represents a stable, cohesive client-side framework for building trading systems, wallets, bots, analytics pipelines, and developer tooling on Solana.

 ---

 ## Installation